High availability (HA)

 MASTER # cat tagente_evento.dump.sql | mysql -u root -p pandora

-0.- Delete in MASTER the directory /root/pandoradb.bak/.
+0.- Delete the /root/pandoradb.bak/ directory on the MASTER.

-1.- Dump the Master DB:
+1.- Perform a full dump of the Master DB:

 MASTER #